Back to Blog

 Keeping track of landlord obligations can be overwhelming.
 This checklist covers everything you need to provide to tenants and maintain for a residential letting in England (see also our landlord compliance guide).
 If you're new to letting, start with our first time landlord guide.
-With the Renters' Rights Act 2025 changing the rules from May 2026, proper record-keeping is more important than ever.
+With the Renters' Rights Act 2025 changing the rules proper record-keeping is more important than ever.

 Before the tenancy starts